 Because the High Holy Day prayer services include special liturgical texts, songs and customs, rabbis and their congregations read from a special prayer book known as the machzor during both Yom Kippur and Rosh Hashanah.
 Five distinct prayer services take place on Yom Kippur, the first on the eve of the holiday and the last before sunset on the following day.
 One of the most important prayers specific to Yom Kippur describes the atonement ritual performed by high priests during ancient times.
 The blowing of the shofar—a trumpet made from a ram’s horn—is an essential and emblematic part of both High Holy Days.
 On Yom Kippur, a single long blast is sounded at the end of the final service to mark the conclusion of the fast.

 Pre-Yom Kippur feast: On the eve of Yom Kippur, families and friends gather for a bountiful feast that must be finished before sunset.
 The idea is to gather strength for 25 hours of fasting.

 Breaking of the fast: After the final Yom Kippur service, many people return home for a festive meal.
 It traditionally consists of breakfast-like comfort foods such as blintzes, noodle pudding and baked goods.

 Wearing white: It is customary for religious Jews to dress in white—a symbol of purity—on Yom Kippur.
 Some married men wear kittels, which are white burial shrouds, to signify repentance.

 Charity: Some Jews make donations or volunteer their time in the days leading up to Yom Kippur.
 This is seen as a way to atone and seek God’s forgiveness.
-One ancient custom known as kapparot involves swinging a live chicken or bundle of coins over one’s head while reciting a prayer.
+One ancient custom known as kapparot involves holding a live chicken or bundle of coins and circling it over one’s head while reciting a prayer.
 The chicken or money is then given to the poor.